Generative Engine Optimization (GEO): The Complete Guide for 2025

 Focusing only on content, ignoring links.
 You can have the best-structured, most comprehensive content on the web.
 If no authoritative sources link to you, AI has no external signal that you're trustworthy.
 Content quality and authority signals work together.

-The AI search landscape is evolving rapidly.
+The AI search landscape is evolving fast.
 A few predictions:

 Citation standards will formalise.
 As publishers push back on AI scraping, expect clearer attribution requirements and possibly revenue-sharing models.